agoralabs-sh/algorand-provider/README.md

 </p>

 <p align="center">
-  Algorand provider is an interface that allows dApps to connect, and interact, with wallets in a standardized way.
+  Algorand provider is an interface that bridges the gap between to allow dApps to connect, and interact, with wallets in a standardized way.
 </p>

 ### Table of contents